usmansahas/My_Profile/README.md

 # My_Profile

-👋 Hi there!This is S.A.Usman.I'm an MCA student at Jain University, passionate about building web applications and solving real-world problems through code.
+👋 Hi there!This is S.A.Usman.I'm an MCA student (Mode:Online) at Jain University, passionate about building web applications and solving real-world problems through code.

 <br/>